 On our first adventure out of the city, we rented a car and headed north to Formentor.
 Getting out of the Palma was a little scary because the streets in old town are small and windy, but once you are on the main roads, it is a breeze driving around Mallorca.

-It is very easy to find the main towns that you’ll want to visit with just a simple map that your hotel will provide.
 Cap De Formentor, on the northern tip of the island, is breathtaking, and there is a lookout, jetting over a cliff, where you can take a million photos and soak in the coastline.

 It only takes about 35 minutes to get to Cap De Formentor from Palma so I recommend continuing on and driving to the lighthouse.
 The Formentor Lighthouse itself is nothing to write home about, but the drive along the ocean is gorgeous and reminds me of driving Highway 1 up to Big Sur, California.
-Just be sure to drive slow and look out for bikers, as the roads are windy and small!
-After the lighthouse, head to Formentor Beach, a beautiful, pristine beach lined with pine trees, where you can swim and lay out in warmer months.

 DAY 3: VALLDEMOSSA, DEIA & SOLLER

 On our last day in Mallorca, we decided to explore the West side of the island.
 We drove to the mountain town of Valldemossa, which is only about 20 minutes from Palma.
-Valldemossa is so charming with its tiny cobblestone streets and pretty, old buildings built into the mountainside.
-This was by far my favorite town on Mallorca!

 Our next stop, just 10 minutes down the road was Deia, a gorgeous, mountain town that also has ocean views!
 In the summertime, be sure to stop by the Belmond La Residencia for cocktails at their poolside restaurant & bar.